Yes, Delta-9 gummies expire over time. But when we talk about a THC edible “going bad,” we can be talking about two different things:

 Gummies contain sugar and water—the two favorite food sources for bacteria.
 If moisture gets inside the jar, mold will grow.

 Look closely for dark spots, white fuzzy patches, or a strange powdery film.
-Never try to “cut around” the mold.
+If you see these on your gummy, it’s time to throw it out.

 3. “Weeping” or Sweating

-This “weeping” means the chemical emulsion has broken, the THC has separated from the gelatin, and mold is likely imminent.
+This “weeping” means the chemical is gummy and has broken, the THC has separated from the gelatin, and mold is likely imminent.

 4. The Giant Melted Blob